Chinese trade negotiators suddenly canceled a visit to meet U.S. farmers after they wrapped up trade talks in Washington this week.Marketsread more

 Nikki Haley: The former South Carolina governor stepped down at the end of 2018 as U.S. ambassador to the United Nations.
-Trump nominated Republican donor and U.S. Ambassador to Canada Kelly Craft for the position.
+Trump first put forward State Department spokeswoman Heather Nauert as her successor but she later withdrew.
+Trump has since nominated Republican donor and U.S. Ambassador to Canada Kelly Craft for the position.

-Don McGahn: Trump said in August the White House counsel would leave, amid strains between the two.
+Don McGahn: Trump said in August the White House counsel would leave, amid strains between the two over the Russia probe.

-Scott Pruitt: The Environmental Protection Agency chief quit in July under fire over ethics controversies.
+Scott Pruitt: The Environmental Protection Agency chief quit in July under fire over a series of ethics controversies.

 David Shulkin: White House officials said in March that the Veterans Affairs secretary would resign.